 Chickens in the Organic Vineyard

 Organic chickens in the organic vineyard are wonderful.
 I would like to forget using the diesel tractor ploughing between vines, the latest must-have in my organic vineyard maintenance is chickens.
-Leading the way in the Swan Valley Duncan Harris has introduced 15 chickens to his vineyard to help with the upkeep.
+Leading the way in the Swan Valley I have introduced chickens to the vineyard to help with the upkeep.

 Chickens in the vineyard are an asset to any vineyard whether it is organic or not.
 Generally they are quite hardy and independent.
 A well tended vineyard and a source of fresh water and a safe place to roost is all that is needed during summer, winter and spring.
 Autumn is different!

 Chickens are also home lovers, meaning that they return home every evening so they are easy to handle, compared with ducks.
 We had some ducks many years ago and they would not go home.
 Every day they had to be rounded up or foxy would visit during the early evening and night and have duck dinner.
 This must not have been pleasant for the ducks and was not for myself.